Large Language Models (Latest)

 If you encounter a BadRequestError with an error message indicating that you are missing the messages or prompt field, you might inadvertently be using the wrong endpoint.

-For instance, if you make a Completions request with a request body intended for Chat Completions, you will see the following error:
+For example, if you make a Completions request with a request body intended for Chat Completions, you get the following error:

 Copy